 This ancient festival is rooted in Mexico’s pre-Hispanic past.
 It is celebrated every year on November 1 (All Saints’ Day) and November 2 (All Souls’ Day).
 Many customs associated with this festival reflect a mix of ancient culture and Spanish Catholicism.

 The heart of the holiday is the honoring of deceased relatives.
 Gravesites are cleaned, repaired, and decorated with candles, flowers and incense.
 Inside the home, ofrendas, or home altars, are constructed to welcome back the souls of lost loved ones for a brief visit.
 Photos and mementos are set out along with special food offerings like pan de muerto (“bread of the dead”), sugar skulls and drinks.
 (Traditionally pan de muerto is a sweet, yeast-risen egg bread topped by crossed links of dough representing crossbones.
 There are many variations, however.)
+Pumpkin seeds or amaranth seeds are offered as snacks for the visiting ancestral spirit.
 The intent is to encourage visits by the souls, and to remind celebrants that death is a natural part of the cycle of life.

 I subsequently learned that Frida Kahlo is enjoying something of a cult status now among those of Mexican heritage.
 Her embrace of Mexico’s indigenous roots and her dedication to social and political reform in Mexico, combined with her colorful clothing, colorful sex life, and bright paintings, have made her a favorite daughter of Mexico.
 PBS reported in 2005: